dhk3136/deriving-value-fifa-market/README.md

  - Scour and scale a variety of distributions to pinpoint otherwise hidden pockets of real player talent costing far less than the name brands.
  - Apply creativity toward predictive models and methods to investigate why those prices are substantially lower
    - time-series analysis, latent feature models, ensemble methods

-If those reasons are good enough for a compromise, a club can optimize on value vs rating as a solid strategy to rebuild its starting XI.
+Ample opportunity may well exist for a smart club, backed by rigorous, data-driven analyses to optimize on value vs rating as a solid strategy to rebuild its starting XI.

 ## Motivating Question
 Is there a linear relationship between a player's ability and market value, and if so, is that relationship evenly distributed?